 The second passage (1 Thessalonians 5:8-10) is intended to state that God wishes to save all, not having anyone end up in hell.
 If wrath were meant to be undue persecution as in the Great Tribulation, tell that one to Christians in areas such as North Africa, the Middle East, South Asia, and North Korea, where persecution is often severe.

-The third passage (Revelation 3:7-13) concerns Christ's letters to the seven churches in Asia.
+The third passage (Revelation 3:7-13) concerns Christ's letters to the seven churches in Asia (see also Letters to the Seven Churches).
 This passage states that He will keep them from the hour of temptation.
 The question is how to interpret the hour of temptation.
 The city of Philadelphia (modern day Alesehir, Turkey) was brutally sacked by Timur in 1402 AD and burned in 1922 AD; therefore, since the Great Tribulation has yet to occur, the "hour of temptation" is almost certainly something other than the Great Tribulation.
 Also, look at the letter to the church in Smyrna:

 And unto the angel of the church in Smyrna write; These things saith the first and the last, which was dead, and is alive; I know thy works, and tribulation, and poverty, (but thou art rich) and I know the blasphemy of them which say they are Jews, and are not, but are the synagogue of Satan.
 Fear none of those things which thou shalt suffer: behold, the devil shall cast some of you into prison, that ye may be tried; and ye shall have tribulation ten days: be thou faithful unto death, and I will give thee a crown of life.
 He that hath an ear, let him hear what the Spirit saith unto the churches; He that overcometh shall not be hurt of the second death.
 (Revelation 2:8-11)